Type of Journey

 The sixth day is dedicated to the exploration of Bumthang and all its treasures.
-Called the Switzerland of the East, Bumthang is a natural masterpiece with its entrancing mountains covered with snow, and the vast valleys covered in a green blanket.
-It has the oldest temple in Bhutan, Jamey Lakhang (dated as far as the 7th Century), which is the central location for festivals in Bhutan.
-Monasteries such as Kurje Lhakhang, which is a complex of three temples and surrounded by 108 Chortens, is a sight to behold.
+Called the Switzerland of the East, Bumthang is a natural masterpiece with its entrancing mountains covered with snow and the vast valleys covered in a green blanket.
+It has the oldest temple in Bhutan, Jamey Lakhang (dated as far back as the 7th century), which is the central location for festivals in Bhutan.
+Monasteries such as Kurje Lhakhang, which is a complex of three temples surrounded by 108 chortens, are a sight to behold.

-The tour representative will also take you to visit the Jakar town
+The tour representative will also take you to visit Jakar town.

 Spend a day in the Nunnery

 Experience the tranquility at the Pemachholing Nunnery.
-The Nunnery is an array of buildings, including classrooms, hostels, kitchen, and temples.
+The nunnery is an array of buildings, including classrooms, hostels, kitchens, and temples.
 It houses 100 nuns from ages 12 to 70 and is a monastic school for the spiritual education of girls and women.
 The place has a serene atmosphere.

-You will also visit the Mebar Tsho, the burning lake of Bumthang.
-Though not a lake, this pool in Tang valley is highly thought of in the Bhutanese culture.
+You will also visit Mebar Tsho, the burning lake of Bumthang.
+Though not a lake, this pool in Tang Valley is highly thought of in Bhutanese culture.

 Visit the valley of Paro